 Such a development might have concerned others but Gallien simply tied a ligature around his now two-pronged member.
 He also kept masturbating, “introducing a thin piece of wood into what remained of the urethra, titillating the seminal ducts and producing an ejaculation”.
 He persisted with this method for another ten years until the wood ended up lodged in his bladder, triggering an infection and requiring a hospital visit.
 Doctors found Gallien’s penis in two halves, both capable of erection.
 It was then that Gallien was questioned and recounted his tale of self-mutilation in search of self-pleasure.
 The dual-pronged shepherd from Languedoc died three months later from a chest abscess.
 Though probably unconnected, doctors attributed this abscess to almost 40 years of masturbation.
 Francois Chopart himself died of cholera in 1795.

 Sir William Osler (1849-1919) was a Canadian-American doctor, academic and medical pioneer.
 The son of a British naval officer and a pious Christian woman, Osler was born in Ontario and educated in Toronto, Montreal and London.
-In the 1880s be became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.
-In 1889 Osler relocated to Baltimore and became a co-founder of Johns Hopkins Hospital and School of Medicine.
+In the 1880s, Osler became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.
+In 1889 Osler relocated to Baltimore, becoming a co-founder of Johns Hopkins Hospital and School of Medicine.
 He remained at Johns Hopkins for 12 years, overseeing its rapid growth and evolution into one of America’s foremost medical research facilities.
 In 1905 Osler accepted the Regius Professorship at Oxford University.
-Just before embarking for England he delivered a controversial farewell address to the Johns Hopkins alumni, in which he suggested that the most important work was done by younger folk:
+Just before embarking for England, he delivered a controversial farewell address to the Johns Hopkins alumni, suggesting the most important work was done by younger folk:

 “The effective, moving, vitalising work of the world is done between the ages of 25 and 40, these 15 golden years of plenty, the anabolic or constructive period in which there is always a balance in the mental bank and the credit is still good.”